Menu

 When communicating, be alive with expressions.
 Even if it feels exaggerated, hand gestures, wide-eyed enthusiasm and animated discussions bring a vibrant, positive energy to a conversation.
 Speaking to someone while standing still, maintaining a rigid expression, is not the best way to demonstrate your confidence while pitching your products.

 It’s true.
-Everyone knows whether or not you make a sale directly affects how much money you take home that day, but that cannot be your continual excuse to fudge your way through sale after sale.
+Everyone knows whether you make a sale has a direct effect on how much money you take home that day, but that cannot be your continual excuse to fudge your way through sale after sale.

 Pay attention to your body language during a sales pitch.
 According to Shapiro Negotiations, “The best sales negotiators are the people who listen effectively.”
-And by listening, we mean more than just words.
-What your body says – and especially what your client’s body is saying – should be an indicator for your next step.
+By listening, we mean more than just words.
+What your body says ─ and especially what your client’s body is saying ─ should be an indicator for your next step.
 For example, did your customer raise their eyebrows at a particular comment you made or lift their chin?
 These are signs of interest and you’ve got their attention.

 Beyond just the body language, ensure you are tuning into any verbal cues.
 Your ability to identify their interest or disinterest and respond effectively shows you are both prepared and confident.
 Additionally, it will give your client a chance to trust you, which is typically one of the first and most important steps in making a sale.